 Flights and Airports

 Portugal's three airports are all served by the major low cost airlines (Ryan air, Easy Jet, Wizz-air etc) that provide inexpensive flights from most main European cities, making Portugal ideal for a weekend break.
 Each of the weekend destinations in this article have been selected due to their ease of transit from airport although visitors should expect a slightly longer transit for Albufeira.
-The following section will provide suggested itineraries for each of the destinations and what to expect on arrival.
-Please note: these are all suggested itineraries, we do not sell or provide these tours.

 A flight on the approach to Lisbon airport